click the image above for more views

 14.5” x 20” x 6”

-Years and miles distant, I began reading the history of Native Americans, now knowing that I had earlier encountered symptoms of a scourge so deep as must be denied, allowing the American narrative to survive unsullied.
+Years and miles since then, I began reading the history of Native Americans, learning that I had earlier encountered symptoms of a scourge so deep as must be denied, allowing the American narrative to survive unsullied.

 The critical pivot point for me was reading Charles C. Mann’s books, 1491 and 1493, recommended to me by Lincoln Mudd, a professor at Montgomery College and a Smithsonian Fellow that year.
 The act of which birthed my Native American series: